 Here is another example

-We have created a collection of print and digital (google slides) activities to practice multi-digit multiplication.
+We have created a collection of print and digital (google slides) activities and worksheets to practice multi-digit multiplication.
 The unit includes

 - Practicing 1×2, 1×3, 2×2, and 2×3-digit multiplication using the area models.